 Local experts you can trust.Find an ELP

-1. List all your income sources for the month.
-You can do this the old-fashioned way, with a sheet of paper, or you can use EveryDollar—the best free budgeting tool available.
-Your income should include paychecks, small-business income, side jobs, residual income, child support and so on.
-If it’s money that comes into your household’s bank account, write it down and add it up.
+You can do this the old-fashioned way with a sheet of paper, or you can use our super easy and free budgeting app EveryDollar.
+Your income should include paychecks, small-business income, side hustles, residual income, child support, and any other cash you bring in.
+If it’s money and comes into your household’s bank account, it’s income!
+Be sure to write it down and add it all up in your budget.

 You May Also Like

-Here’s the deal with a zero-based budget: Every Dollar must have a name!
-That means you must have zero dollars left over.
-If you fill out every item in your budget and come out $100 ahead (meaning you have nothing for that $100 to do), you haven’t finished your budget.
+If you fill out every line item in your budget and come out $100 ahead (meaning you have nothing for that $100 to do), you haven’t finished your budget!
 You must assign that remaining $100 to something.
-Whatever you decide is up to you.
-But if you give it no name, it will be spent carelessly and you’ll end up scratching your head over that missing $100 you thought you had.
+Whatever you decide is totally up to you.
+But if you don’t give it a name, it will be spent, and you’ll end up wondering where that extra $100 went.
+And who wants to lose $100?